efvincent/efvincent.github.io/source/_posts/230207-Haskell-Basics-02.md

 data Quiz = Quiz Answer Answer
 ```

 The `data` keyword is the same, indicating we're introducing a new (algebraic) type.
 The data type is `Quiz`, and it has one data constructor, also `Quiz`.
 Don't be confused by the fact that the type and the one data constructor are both defined as `Quiz`, they're used in different contexts, so once the idea of types vs type constructors clicks for you, this doesn't present a problem.
-These are twelve possible values for the type `Quiz`:
+These are 16 possible values for the type `Quiz`:

 | | | | |
 |-|-|-|-|